6.4. Systems of Linear Equations¶

 6.4.5.
 The Row and Column View¶

-A system of linear equations may be viewed from either the perspective of its rows or its columns.
+A system of linear equations may be viewed from either the perspective of its rows or columns.
 Plots of row line equations and column vectors give us a geometric understanding of systems of linear equations.
-The row view shows each row as a line with the solution being the point where the lines intersect.
+The row view shows each row as a line, with the solution being the point where the lines intersect.
 The column view shows each column as a vector and presents the solution as a linear combination of the column vectors.
 The column view yields a perspective that will be particularly useful when we consider over-determined systems.

 Let’s illustrate the two views with a simple example.